-WBL 115 Work-Based Learning Seminar I 1 0 0 1
+WBL 115 Work-Based Learning Seminar I 1 0 0 0 1

-Coreguisites: WBL 111 or WBL 112
+Corequisites: WBL 111 or WBL 112

-This course provides procedures necessary for the Co-op student to receive maximum benefit from his/her work experience.
+This course provides procedures necessary for the student to receive maximum benefit from his/her work experience.
 Emphasis is placed on the student/employer/advisor relationship and the evaluation process of the experience used to show accountability.
-Upon completion the student will be totally aware of the Co-op benefit and process.
+Upon completion the student will be totally aware of the benefit and process.

-WBL 121 Work-Based Learning II
+WBL 121 Work-Based Learning II 0 0 0 10 1